ashutosh-roy/Tinkering_With_Code/theory/SystemDesign/Alex-Xu-Vol1/chapter01/README.md

 Non-Relational: Facebook's real-time analytics or caching systems could leverage Redis for storing session data or caching.

-###### IoT Applications:

-Relational: A monitoring system tracking sensor readings might use SQL databases for structured data storage and historical analysis.

-Non-Relational: MongoDB could be used to store sensor data directly, as it can handle varying schema and large volumes of unstructured data.

-###### E-commerce Platforms:

-Relational: Product catalogs, order histories, and user accounts in an e-commerce site are typically managed using relational databases like PostgreSQL or MySQL.

-Non-Relational: Redis might be used for caching frequently accessed product details or session data to enhance performance.

 In summary, the choice between relational and non-relational databases depends on factors like data structure, scalability requirements, and the nature of queries expected.
 Relational databases excel in structured data and complex querying, while non-relational databases offer flexibility and scalability for handling diverse data types and high volumes.

 # Step 3 :  Vertical scaling vs. horizontal scaling